 The tear gas police fired was so thick that "you couldn't see your hands in front of your face for a couple square blocks," Mannix told CPJ.

-Most protestors in the crowd were wearing face masks to prevent the spread and transmission of coronavirus.
-"If you can imagine like 2,000 people in a pretty condensed crowd, and then all of them coughing because they're just getting annihilated by this tear gas, you probably couldn't have a worse situation in terms of the pandemic," Mannix told CPJ.
+Most protesters in the crowd were wearing face masks to prevent the spread and transmission of coronavirus.
+"If you can imagine like 2,000 people in a pretty condensed crowd, and then all of them coughing because they're just getting annihilated by this tear gas, you probably couldn't have a worse situation in terms of the pandemic," Mannix said.

 A request for comment sent to Minneapolis Police Department Public Information Officer John Elder was not answered as of press time.